 The two most significant factors law schools use in determining whom to admit for legal study are the undergraduate GPA (taking into consideration the difficulty of courses attempted and the breadth of study) and the score on the Law School Admission Test (LSAT).
 Admission to law school requires a bachelor's degree.

 There is no required set of courses for pre-law study at the undergraduate level.
 Many law school applicants have majors in economics, English, history, philosophy and political science, but law schools also seek students with undergraduate majors in science, business, engineering and other disciplines.
-Whatever area(s) pre-law students choose to emphasize in their undergraduate studies, they should take courses that require significant amounts of writing, that develop analytic thinking skills, that encourage application of principles or theories to new situations, and that require original writing and revision of written work in response to comment and critique.
+Whatever areas pre-law students choose to emphasize in their undergraduate studies, they should take courses that require significant amounts of writing, that develop analytic thinking skills, that encourage the application of principles or theories to new situations, and that require the original writing and revision of written work in response to comment and critique.
 It is also important to learn to read and analyze complex written material and to develop sound research skills.

-Economics, history, philosophy and political science courses can help to develop an understanding of the traditions behind and the development of the U.S. legal system.
+Economics, history, philosophy and political science courses can help students to develop an understanding of the traditions behind and the development of the U.S. legal system.
 Logic, statistics and accounting courses also provide valuable background for legal study and the practice of law.

-The pre-law advisers in the College of Arts & Sciences are available to help plan a course of study and prepare a strategy for applying for admission to law school.
+The pre-law advisers in the College of Arts & Sciences are available to help students plan a course of study and prepare a strategy for applying for admission to law school.
 For more information, visit the pre-law website.

 Pre-medical students in the College of Arts & Sciences of Washington University complete the bachelor's degree before admission to a medical school.
 In addition to fulfilling the requirements for the AB, pre-medical students must fulfill the entrance requirements of the medical schools to which they plan to apply.
 Specific requirements, which may vary, are summarized in the Medical College Admission Requirements handbook, published annually online by the Association of American Medical Colleges.